Close menu Resources for... William & Mary

 Project Description

-A team of W&M and Malagasy students is working with Conservation International staff and faculty mentors to develop a low-cost, "do-it-yourself" (DIY) water sensor that will advance community monitoring of watersheds in Madagascar and in Virginia.
+A team of William & Mary and Malagasy students is working with Conservation International staff and faculty mentors to develop a low-cost water sensor that will advance community monitoring of watersheds in Madagascar and in Virginia.

-In support of Conservation International (CI)'s Priceless Planet Coalition Project, which supports Malagasy communities in restoration efforts that promote socioeconomic benefits to their communities, a team of W&M and Malagasy students are developing state-of-the-art tools and methods to gauge freshwater co-benefits derived from NBS.
-Fundamental to this is developing low-cost and convenient methods that communities could use to generate an evidence base for freshwater benefits for large-scale NBS.
+Conservation International (CI)'s Priceless Planet Coalition Project supports Malagasy communities in restoration efforts that promote socioeconomic benefits to their communities.
 In partnership with communities (Indigenous peoples, local communities, and youth), CI hopes to empower these groups to become water monitoring champions.
 This is crucial because the sustainable use of NBS for the protection of freshwater depends on the creation of community-based monitoring schemes that ensure the effective participation of society in water management.

 Project ID - Format